A lieutenant in the R.C.N.V.R.

 Riordon was effectively reprising his role in charge of the training establishment at Montreal Division in 1941, of course in Hamilton he had his own ship to command and sail.
 Riordon remained in Hamilton until late October.

-His next, and final posting of the war, was to HMCS Avalon, the RCN base at St John's Newfoundland.
+His final posting of the war was to HMCS Avalon, the RCN base at St John's Newfoundland.
 Although Newfoundland was then a British colony Canada had overall control of naval operations and commanded the Northwest Atlantic sector of convoy operations.
 As a consequence Canada had built up a large administration, repair and resupply base (over five thousand Canadians served here) for the mid-ocean escort groups in St John's.
 Riordon was familiar with the city having made several stopovers while with HMCS Kenora.
 It may not have been coincidental that he was again serving under Captain George H. Griffiths, his Director of Operations during his posting at N.S.H.Q. in Ottawa.
 Griffiths was now Chief of Staff at Avalon, directly under the Flag Officer Newfoundland Force.

 Perhaps in anticipation of what must have appeared an approaching end to the war Riordon was appointed a Staff Officer - Rehabilitation.
 His remit was to prepare servicemen for the postwar transition to civilian life, a goal with which he must have been wholeheartedly in agreement.